prb2/spotify-session-saver/README.md

 Not particularly user-friendly, but, follow the steps [here](https://developer.spotify.com/documentation/general/guides/authorization/app-settings/) to create a Spotify app and acquire the client ID and client secret.
+Add `http://localhost:8080` as one of the Redirect URIs.

 Then, run the script like this: